peterhinch/micropython-async/v3/as_demos/monitor/README.md

-# 1. A uasyncio monitor
+# 1. A monitor for realtime MicroPython code

+This library provides a means of examining the behaviour of a running system.
+It was initially designed to characterise `uasyncio` programs but may also find use to study any code whose behaviour may change dynamically such as threaded code or applications using interrupts.

-This library provides a means of examining the behaviour of a running `uasyncio` system.
-The device under test is linked to a Raspberry Pico.
-The latter displays the behaviour of the host by pin changes and/or optional print statements.
-A logic analyser or scope provides an insight into the way an asynchronous application is working; valuable informtion can also be gleaned at the Pico command line.
+The device under test (DUT) is linked to a Raspberry Pico.
+The latter displays the behaviour of the DUT by pin changes and optional print statements.
+A logic analyser or scope provides a view of the realtime behaviour of the code.

-Communication with the Pico may be by UART or SPI, and is uni-directional from system under test to Pico.
-If a UART is used only one GPIO pin is used.
-SPI requires three - `mosi`, `sck` and `cs/`.
+Valuable information can also be gleaned at the Pico command line.

 Where an application runs multiple concurrent tasks it can be difficult to identify a task which is hogging CPU time.
 Long blocking periods can also occur when several tasks each block for a period.
 If, on occasion, these are scheduled in succession, the times will add.
 The monitor issues a trigger pulse when the blocking period exceeds a threshold.
-With a logic analyser the system state at the time of the transient event may be examined.
+The threshold can be a fixed time or the current maximum blocking period.
+A logic analyser enables the state at the time of the transient event to be examined.

 The following image shows the `quick_test.py` code being monitored at the point when a task hogs the CPU.
 The top line 00 shows the "hog detect" trigger.
 Line